etwk/blog/content/lists/books.md

 - [ ] On Palestine (Noam Chomsky, Ilan Pappé)
 - [ ] A Livable Future is Possible: Confronting the Threats to Our Survival
 - [ ] Global Discontents: Conversations on the Rising Threats to Democracy

-### Steven Pinker
-- [ ] The Better Angels of Our Nature: Why Violence Has Declined #bumingbai #must
-- [ ] Enlightenment Now: The Case for Reason, Science, Humanism, and Progress #must
-- [ ] Rationality: What It Is, Why It Seems Scarce, Why It Matters
-- [ ] How the Mind Works
-- [ ] The Blank Slate: The Modern Denial of Human Nature
-- [ ] The Language Instinct: How The Mind Creates Language
-- [ ] Words and Rules: The Ingredients Of Language

 ### Svetlana Alexievich
 - [ ] Voices from Chernobyl: The Oral History of a Nuclear Disaster